Find Affordable College Courses

 La Jolla, CA

-National University landed the #6 spot in the 2023 rankings for the best interdisciplinary studies programs.
-National University is a fairly large private not-for-profit school located in the city of La Jolla.
+National University did quite well in this year’s ranking of the best schools for interdisciplinary studies students.
+It came in at #6 on the list.
+National University is a large private not-for-profit school located in the city of La Jolla.

 After completing their degree, interdisciplinary studies graduates from National University carry an average student debtload of $33,094.